mhernandezve/springboot-workshop-i/README.md

 ### Generating a project

-Generate a gradle project from [Spring site]( https://start.spring.io ) Suggested values to be filled in the form:
+Generate a gradle project from https://start.spring.io

+Suggested values to be filled in the form:
 * **Spring Boot 2.0.0**
 * Group: **org.test**